mariojoshua/PhoneBookApp_Java/README.md

     1. Using String Class
     2. Using Regex (Yet to Implement)
 - Data Persistence
-    1. Storing and Retrieving from file system
+    1. Storing and Retrieving from serialized file
     2. Storing and Retreiving from Database using SQL and JDBC(Still to be Implemented)
 -  Maven - for Dependency management and Project Structure creation
 -  Junit - For Unit Testing(Yet to Implement)